RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/added_documentation/How to Create a Drupal Recipe.md

 To avoid UUID-related conflicts when creating and installing a Drupal recipe in Drupal 11, follow these best practices:

 5. **Omit UUIDs in any (Optional) Recipe Configuration Files**:
-   - When crafting configuration files for a recipe (e.g., `config/node.type.blog.yml`), **remove the `uuid` key** from the YML files.
+   - When crafting configuration files for a recipe (e.g., `config/node.type.article.yml`), **remove the `uuid` key** from the YML files.
 Drupal’s configuration import system will generate a new UUID automatically when the recipe is applied to a site.
-   - Example of a `node.type.blog.yml` without a UUID:
+   - Example of a `node.type.article.yml` without a UUID:
      ```yml
      langcode: en
      status: true
      dependencies:
        module:
          - menu_ui
-     name: Blog
+     name: Article
-     type: blog
+     type: article
-     description: 'A blog post content type.'
+     description: 'A article post content type.'
      help: ''
      new_revision: true
      display_submitted: true